 Having all the content ready, now you can design all required features of the new system.

-That includes planning the required integrations with other internal software as well.
+That includes planning the required marketing platform integration with other internal software as well.
 For example, you can automatically send a poor score result to the supervisor or the HR department?

 3. Solution implementation/programming.

 The best way to launch such a solution is by starting with a beta version used by a subset of users (for example, in a specific department).
 As they use the system, they can report issues and/or suggest improvements.
 Then comes the moment of the final release of the tool for the entire organization.

 Building a custom Learning Management System is in the best interest of your organization.
 The limitations posed by out-of-the-box solutions don’t balance out their price, which might initially seem lower than custom systems.

 However, by developing a unique solution for your organization, you can be sure that its structure and contents match your team requirements perfectly.
 And that’s what every learning tool should aspire to.